39 Conduit Road: World record price

 One 6158 ft2 duplex apartment, the larger of two on the "68th floor" the building, has its own ballroom, outdoor swimming pool, fitness centre and outdoor patio.
 The headline price of HK$71,280 per square foot was achieved.
 The definition of the floor area is unlike that in most other real estate markets; usable living space which includes the 340 ft2 garden, and its share of communal areas.
 Based on a more common international measure, the square foot price would be about HK$88,000, or US$11,350 ($122,170 per square metre).
 According to the developer, it was sold to an unnamed buyer from mainland China through a locally registered company.
 A second unit on the same floor fetched HK$397 million or HK$64,605 psf.
-There was much controversy about price fixing by Henderson Land Development when the company announced that it had sold a duplex apartment in the building for a record-breaking price in 2009 to an undisclosed buyer; later it was found that the buyer was a company registered in the British Virgin Islands.
+There was much controversy about price fixing by the Henderson Land Development when the company announced that it had sold a duplex apartment in the building for a record-breaking price in 2009 to an undisclosed buyer; later it was found that the buyer was a company registered in the British Virgin Islands.
 Not long after that it came to light that all 24 flats that Henderson Land Development had sold were bought by companies registered in the British Virgin Islands and all of them were registered by the same law firm.

 In March 2015, one of its units was sold for a price of HK$433 million, with the price per sqft. amounting to HK$93,000.
-This supersedes the HK$82,000 price per sq.ft. record set by Swire Properties’ Opus Hong Kong and throughout Asia in 2012.
+This supersedes the HK$82,000 price per sq.ft. record set by Swire Properties' Opus Hong Kong and throughout Asia in 2012.
 Although it was sold at a higher price of HK$439 million in 2009, the lower stamp duty rate at the time resulted in a lower price per square foot.
 The buyer is confirmed to be a non-Hong Kong resident and therefore the stamp duty payable represents a total of 23.5%, which means the buyer will have to pay over HK$100 million in stamp duty expenses.